 Determination of unavoidable cause is at the discretion of the faculty member in consultation with the Academic Chair.

-- Leave of Absence Policy, when academic standing has been established, or
+- Leave of Absence Policy, once academic standing has been established, or

-- Withdrawal Policy when no standing has been established or if they do not meet the criteria for a Leave of Absence.
+- Withdrawal Policy when no academic standing has been established (or if they do not meet the criteria for a Leave of Absence).

-Students who may need special accommodation for evaluations should refer to the Accommodation Policy.
+Students who may need special accommodation for evaluations should refer to the Accessibility & Accommodation Policy.

 |September 20, 2011||Sydney Redpath||Revised document – Minor changes to terminology to be consistent across policies|

 |July 8, 2015||Ronika Srdic, Registrar||Clarification regarding documentation and timing|